Reiff Preheat Systems

 Actual temps on our Cherokee 235 with Lyc 0-540.
 Aircraft was in our unheated hanger, the air inlets were plugged with foam rubber cowl plugs, the cowling was covered with a blanket which laid over the top and hung about halfway down the sides, and the sump had 9 qts of oil.
 The temperatures were obtained by a calibrated digital thermometer with a remote probe inserted between the top two fins on the center left cylinder, and a second probe dropped down the oil filler tube with the tip suspended at the 4.5 qt level.

-Our band heater puts the heat around the cylinder, and does not interfere with the CHT sensor.
-The other brand heats the head with a bolt heater in the hole intended for the CHT sensor.
+Our band heater clamps around the cylinder, and does not replace any bolts.
+The other brand heats the head with a bolt heater replacing either a rocker cover screw or intake manifold bolt

 What about the other brand's claim that heating the head is best?